Earle Combs: College

-Combs left Pebworth in 1917 to enter Eastern Kentucky State Normal School in Richmond.
+Combs left Pebworth in 1917 to enter Eastern Kentucky State Normal School (now Eastern Kentucky University) in Richmond.
 In those early days, Eastern prepared its students to become teachers.
 On completion of a two-year program, graduates were often employed in rural one-room schools.
 They were often responsible for forty or more students, ranging in age from six to teen-age in grades 1–8, so the work required much management skill.

 In his first year at Eastern, Combs put on a stellar performance in a faculty-student baseball game and was encouraged to join the school team by Dr. Charles Keith (Dean of Men and baseball coach).
 He hit .591 at Eastern during his last season.
 After graduating from Eastern, Combs went back to his native Owsley County and taught in one-room schoolhouses in both Ida May and Levi.

 Early baseball career

 Combs continued to play baseball in his spare time.
 He played for High Splint (Harlan County coal company team) in the Pine Mountain League (summer of 1921) and hit .444.
-He also played semi-pro baseball for the Lexington, Kentucky based Lexington Reos of the Blue Grass League.
+He also played semi-pro baseball for the Lexington, Kentucky based Lexington Reds of the Blue Grass League.
 It was in Lexington (in 1922) that Combs drew the attention of the Louisville Colonels of the American Association.
 After scouting him, Louisville offered him a contract which provided a salary that exceeded the $37 per month ($ today) he made as a teacher in Owsley County.

 His Louisville debut was unsettling; he committed several outfield errors.
 The last one gave the opposition the two runs they needed to win the game.
 Distraught afterward, Combs said, "As I went after the dropped ball I was tempted to keep right on going, climb the fence and not stop running until I got to Pebworth."
 He had married Ruth McCollum, his high school sweetheart, the year before and was concerned about his future.

 Joe McCarthy, the manager of the Colonels and later his manager with the Yankees, knew what Combs could do and told him, "Look, if I didn't think you belonged in center field on this club I wouldn't put you there, and I'm going to keep you there."
 Combs soon found his stride, hitting .344 in 1922 and .380 in 1923 for the Colonels and also earning a reputation for speedy ball-hawking in the outfield and reckless base- stealing on offense.